PierreSenellart/provsql/studio/web/README.md

 circuit survives the reload (a token carried across a switch — e.g. jump-to-circuit — must still resolve).

+### Shareable links

+A view is fully captured in the URL query string:
+`?mode=circuit|where&db=<database>&q=<url-encoded SQL>`.
+Opening such a link lands on that database and mode with the query pre-filled and auto-run;
+studio-boot feeds the query into the same sessionStorage channel app.js uses for its mode-switch carry.
+The **Link** button in the nav copies the current database + mode + query box as one of these URLs.

 ## CI/CD

 - The `wasm` job in [`.github/workflows/wasm.yml`](../../.github/workflows/wasm.yml)